Sinkhole and water lens cave in the wilds of East Caicos

 The reef and breaking waves at the scenic Highlands Bay, South Caicos.

 Vegetation tends to be of low height throughout the Turks and Caicos.
 Large trees are not very common and tend to be found in one of two terrain types.
-On some sandy coastlines, the non-native casuarina (also called the Australian Pine and locally known as the she-oak, and not to be confused with the indigenous Caicos Pine) can be seen lining the beach and commonly reaches heights of about 40 feet (12 m).
+On some sandy coastlines, the non-native casuarina (also called the Australian Pine and locally known as the she-oak, and not to be confused with the indigenous Caicos pine) can be seen lining the beach and commonly reaches heights of about 40 feet (12 m).
 Further inland, forests of mixed native hardwood and softwood trees can be found but these usually don’t exceed 30 feet (9 m) in height.

 Mangrove wetlands can be found on all main islands in the country, and are extensive on the south sides of North and Middle Caicos.
 The shallow channels and waterways here are a nursery for sharks, turtles, rays, conchs, and fish, and are amazing to explore by kayak or paddleboard.